Australian Crayfish Project

 5.Identify every species via taxonomy.

-11.Help to Protect and Conserve all species of freshwater crayfish and their habitats.
+10.Help to Protect and Conserve all species of freshwater crayfish and their habitats and warn of the threats from translocated crayfish species.

-The Australian Crayfish Project is evolving, as it progresses with more support and funding being offered and as more researchers become involved, the scope of the project broadening to include all freshwater crustacea.
+The Australian Crayfish Project is evolving, as it progresses with more support and resources being offered and as more researchers become involved, the scope of the project broadening to include all freshwater crustacea.

-The Australian Crayfish Project is a privately funded program that only continues with the financial support of crayfish enthusiasts and environmental groups.
-We accept sponsorship from anyone as every cent helps us help the crayfish and their fragile habitat areas.
-Every cent helps and is fully tax deductable so if you can sponsor a specific project please drop us an email and help us help the crayfish and the forests in which the live.
+The ACP is a privately funded program that only continues with the financial support of crayfish enthusiasts and environmental groups.
+We accept donations and sponsorship from anyone as every cent helps us help the crayfish and their fragile habitat areas.
+Every cent helps and is fully tax deductable so if you can donate or sponsor a specific project please drop us an email and help us help the crayfish and the forests in which the live or just contribute a few dollars.

 We rely on the help and assistance of volunteers so get involved, have a look at the current projects list and volunteer to help out on specific research projects or areas.
 If you have an unusual crayfish in your area let us know, it could be a new species.
 The project is discovering dozens of new species or new populations that were never known to exist.
 Our aim is to find and identify all species of freshwater crayfish and their habitat, the bottom line is that if no one knows these species are there and they don’t even have a name then how can they be protected and conserved into the future?
 The results of this project will ensure that all management agencies take the crayfish and their habitat into consideration for future environmental, conservation, development and catchment management plans, etc.